adrian154/blog/blogposts/mobspawning.md

 </figure>

-Once a location is picked, the game runs some preliminary checks to determine whether it should attemt to spawn mobs there.
-If the block at the position is a full block, soul sand, or mud, the attempt immediately ends.
+Once a location is picked, the game checks if the block at that location is a full block, soul sand or mud.
+If so, the spawn attempt immediately ends.
 Otherwise, it will make up to three attempts to spawn a pack of mobs near that location.

 ## Pack Spawning